Hanoo2002/Car_Rental/README.md

 - [ ] city dropdown options depend on country
 - [ ] Plate number regex
 - [ ] error msg on comboboxes not showning

+Admin Registration

+- [ ] office id validation not working / make it combobox